Guide

 What are construction submittals?

-Construction submittals are defined as documents that a contractor provides to the owner’s representative, usually an architect or engineer, for approval.
+Construction submittals are documents submitted to the architect or engineer for review and approval — typically prepared by general contractors to demonstrate compliance with design intent.
 These documents can include shop drawings, product cut sheets, material samples, mockups, vendor details, calculations, test reports, warranties and manuals, as-built drawings, test results, and even meeting notes.
 Utilities, energy sources, safety measures, proposals, bids, agreements, certificates, change orders, and special installation details can also be included, depending on the construction project.

 The architect reviews these submittal documents and confirms that they align with the intended design and project specifications.
 This part of the submittal process happens before materials and equipment are fabricated and sent to the job site.